lonelyevil/kook/readme.md

 ## Get Started

-It is not recommended use it in production until it released `v1.0.0`.
+It is not recommended to use it in production until it releases `v1.0.0`.

 ### Installing